**last updated December 30, 2017**

 Now let’s go one level deeper and break down the percentages of books where the lowest used offer is less than $10.
 We can call these “The Duds”.
 Keep in mind that these prices reflect the TOTAL price, including shipping.
 A $1.00 book plus $3.99 in shipping would be considered a $4.99 book in this analysis.

 In January, one third of all books ranked less than a million had at least one “penny” offer ($0.01 plus $3.99 shipping).
-As the new fees were implemented, those offers quickly “shifted” two dollars to the right, and now one third of books are at $6 or less.
+As the new fees were implemented, those offers quickly “shifted” two dollars higher, and now one third of books are at $6 or less.
 There are still a few stragglers in the $4 range, so if you happen to want any of those titles for your own collection, snag them soon because we won’t be seeing prices that cheap on Amazon for the foreseeable future!

 Here is the breakdown of books where the lowest used offer is higher than $10: